natcap/invest.users-guide/source/carbonstorage.rst

 *	South America: Delaney et al. (1998) estimate carbon stored in standing and down dead wood in 6 tropical forests of Venezuela.
 According to the authors, deadwood is typically 1/10 the amount of biomass as aboveground vegetation.

-Economic inputs: carbon price and discount rates
+Economic Inputs: Carbon Price and Discount Rates
 ------------------------------------------------

 Recent estimates suggest that the social cost of carbon (SCC), or the marginal damage associated with the release of an additional Mg of C into the atmosphere, ranges from $32 per metric ton of C (Nordhaus 2007a) to $326 per metric ton of C (Stern 2007) in 2010 US dollars.
 The value of this damage can also be considered the monetary benefit of an avoided release.
 Tol (2009) provides a comprehensive survey of SCC estimates, reporting median values of $66 and $130 per metric ton in 2010 US dollars (values differ because of different assumptions regarding discounting of time).
 Other estimates can be found in Murphy et al. (2004), Stainforth et al. (2005), and Hope (2006).